badlandz/baux/docs/ROADMAP.md

 What's missing still:
 - true "stay alive" ssh/sql sessions with servers in panes:
-  = there are "standards" to be droped into place for the config
+  - there are "standards" to be droped into place for the config
-- hostname layout distinction, and conflict resolution (don't run baux in baux, if ssh then test "already in baux"
-   NOTE:
-     I have worked out a plan, need to implement, "connection" is not localhost, or tmux running "detach" remote tmux before opening ssh session... etc...
+  - Some stuff is there, have a couple to add
 - The screen saver routines, to keep screen burn and auto kiosk mode stolen from stuff like hollywood
 - scripted rebuilds of the actual .deb that does all this, from within this...
 LOL
 - The bot doesn't install automajically! which ... okay, bloatware postpone, it'll where when we hack it.